 Honorable mention of teams that would be impacted

-- Memphis – among the frontrunners for the Group of Five bowl bid, using former Arizona State QB Brady White
+- Memphis – Highest ranked Group of Five team, using former Arizona State QB Brady White

 - TCU – would lost former OSU QB Matthew Baldwin and Kansas State transfer Alex Delton and regain current Missouri QB Shawn Robinson.